jmford2/Covid19-NP-Swab/README.md

 (*1*) If you are working with clinical labs who have the bandwidth, they can use inactivated Covid-19 particles that are used clinically as the positive control any virus.
 If not, and you are/have access to colleagues in a virology lab working with encapsulated virus, that can be used.
 If not, then any mRNA.

-(*2*) Many protocols and reagents are proprietary, but many hospitals have developed their own laboratory-developed tests (LDTs) that may have made their protocols
+(*2*) Many protocols and reagents are proprietary, but many hospitals have developed their own laboratory-developed tests (LDTs) that may have made their protocols publicly available.
+If you find and [forward](#contact) we will post

 See also [this FDA page](https://www.fda.gov/medical-devices/emergency-situations-medical-devices/faqs-diagnostic-testing-sars-cov-2) for speific testing details.